sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Support for cropmarks
+Short desc    : Support for cropmarks
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : A package providing corner marks for camera alignment as well
+Descript     : A package providing corner marks for camera alignment as well
              : as for trimming paper stacks, and additional page information
              : on every page if required.
 Most macros are easily adaptable to
              : personal preferences.
 An option is provided for selectively